smapiot/piral/docs/tutorials/11-server-side-rendering.md

 ## General SSR Setup

 In the following paragraphs, we assume Node.js with Express to be used for the server part.
-Generally, the transfer to another framework within the Node.js ecosystem should be straight forward.
+Generally, the transfer to another framework within the Node.js ecosystem should be straightforward.

-While you can separate the client and the server parts in different repositories, it mostly makes sense to have them in the same repository.
+While you can separate the client and the server parts into different repositories, it makes sense to have them in the same repository.
 A possible structure contains three folders, `src/client` for the client entry point, `src/server` for the server entry point, and `src/common` for the shared part.

 The client part contains the `index.html` and the referenced root module, which could look as follows: